huangluzhi/Ocean-Crisis/README.md

 # Ocean-Crisis
-A game of 2D WAR by KARABAC
+A 2D game of Sea Warfare by KARABAC

 How to open this project: